Cerenaut/agi/bin/run/README.md

 NOTE: all scripts utilise variables.sh
 You can modify that file, or create your own and set the env variable VARIABLES_FILE to it to user yours instead.

+Most steps are carried out with /bin/run/run-framework.py Installation instructions below.

+Setup
+- setup python script
 - pull code (git pull)
 - build code (/bin/node_coordinator/build.sh)
+- ensure values in your VARIABLES_FILE are correct, in particular the location code $AGI_HOME and the particular experiment ($AGI_RUN_HOME)
+Note: $AGI_HOME should refer to the location of you repo 'agi'
+Note: $AGI_RUN_HOME should refer to the location of you repo 'experiment-definitions' and then the specific experiment folder within it (e.g. /classifier)

+Generate Input Files
+- run-framework.py --step_gen_input NAME_OF_MAIN_CLASS

 - run-framework.py
 	- [aws] run the ec2 instances (ecs and postgres)
 	- launch framework